 No prior professional journalism experience is required, but having some college-level experience is helpful.

-The program can accommodate up to 12 students, depending upon students’ summer internship preference.
+This one-year, professional focused area of study can accommodate up to 12 students per year, depending upon students’ summer internship preference.

 The application deadline is Jan 31.
 Late applications will be considered, if space remains.
-There are no spring or summer admissions for the ComJ program.
-Visit the Department of Journalism and Creative Media’s graduate site for more information and admission, as well as other master’s programs.
+There are no spring or summer admissions for the Com-J track.
+Visit the Department of Journalism and Creative Media’s graduate site for more information.

 Applicants are eligible to compete for a limited number of partial graduate assistantships available through the department.
 Those awarded an assistantship would receive half tuition for the regular school year plus a small monthly stipend.
 For more information about financial aid through the University, visit financialaid.ua.edu.